Sharing pages is table stakes for working with your team in Notion — it enables communication and cross-functional teamwork.

 But there are different ways to share pages depending on what you or your team needs.
 You can share pages with individuals.
 You can share pages with teams or entire companies.
 You can even share pages with the external agencies that help you work.
 And understanding these nuances is foundational to collaboration.

 Here, we'll explain the different ways to share Notion pages, so you can easily grant the right level of access to those who need it, from workspace members to guests.

 Basics about who's in your workspace

-There are three types of people that live inside a Notion workspace:
+There are four types of people that live inside a Notion workspace:

 Guests — these will likely be people outside your organization that you want to collaborate with, such as clients or third-party vendors.
 You can invite them to view and edit pages, but they won’t have access to the whole workspace.

 Settings & Members menu in the sidebar is where you’ll go to manage permissions.

 Members tab, admins can add new members to the workspace by clicking